bakolaslab/bakolaslab.github.io/publications.md

 ### 2013

 _Optimal Feedback Guidance of a Small Aerial Vehicle in a Stochastic Wind_<br>
-R. Anderson, E. Bakolas, D. Milutinovic, and P. Tsiotras Journal of Guidance, Control, and Dynamics, vol. 36, no. 4, pp. 975-985, 2013.PDF iconjgcd_364_2013.pdf
+R. Anderson, E. Bakolas, D. Milutinovic, and P. Tsiotras<br>
+Journal of Guidance, Control, and Dynamics, vol. 36, no. 4, pp. 975-985, 2013.PDF iconjgcd_364_2013.pdf

 _Optimal Partitioning for Multi-Vehicle Systems Using Quadratic Performance Criteria_<br>